 The Clinical Law Program is structured by practice, like an actual law firm, and operates out of a 5,500 square foot office suite.

 Clinic students assist, pro bono, more than 200 clients a year on the domestic violence docket in the Monongalia County Family Court.

 In 2016, four clients of the Clinical Law Program were granted clemency by President Barack Obama as part of the national Clemency Project 2014.

 In 2019, clinic students helped win the U.S. Supreme Court case Dawson v.
 Steager, settling a tax immunity argument that could benefit federal retirees around the nation.

-U.S. District Court for the Northern District of West Virginia
+Former Clerk, U.S. District Court for the Southern District of West Virginia

 Member, Child and Family Advocacy Law Clinic, 2019-20